bodrick/awesome/TOPICS.md

 *   [ionic-team/stencil](https://github.com/ionic-team/stencil) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
 Stencil components can be distributed natively to React, Angular, Vue, and traditional web developers from a single, framework-agnostic codebase.
 *   [ionic-team/ionic-framework](https://github.com/ionic-team/ionic-framework) - A powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.
-*   [elmsln/lrnwebcomponents](https://github.com/elmsln/lrnwebcomponents) - @lrnwebcomponents Monorepo for NPM based element definitions
+*   [elmsln/lrnwebcomponents](https://github.com/elmsln/lrnwebcomponents) - HAXTheWeb monorepo of elements and apis
 *   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
 Works with all framework as well as regular HTML/CSS/JS. 🥾

 ## capacitor